• Finlay’s 100%-owned ATTY property covers 3,875 hectares in the prolific Toodoggone mining district of north-central British Columbia, Canada.

 In 2019, three IP lines along the Attycelley River valley identified a large (~1600 m x 800 m), strong (up to 56 mV/V) sub-horizontal chargeability high with a coincident magnetic signature.
 Below the eastern portion of the chargeability anomaly lies a resistive feature (up to 2500 Ohm-m) with a co-located increase in magnetic intensity which was hypothesized to represent an intrusive plug.
 Drilling of the chargeability in two drillholes (AT-19-09 & -10) intersected pyritized andesite and monzonitic plugs with sporadic anomalous Cu and Au.

-The final drill hole of the 2004 campaign at Kem (AT-04-07) intersected sheeted pyrite veins and veinlets transitioning to sheeted magnetite-chalcopyrite veinlets with K-feldspar halos towards the EOH at 304 m.
+The final drill hole of the 2004 campaign at KEM (AT-04-07) intersected sheeted pyrite veins and veinlets transitioning to sheeted magnetite-chalcopyrite veinlets with K-feldspar halos towards the EOH at 304 m.
 Infill sampling during the 2018 program combined with prior results indicates a 36.11 m interval near the end of this hole assaying 0.10% Cu and 0.12 g/t Au.
-AT-19-08 was drilled ~385 m southeast of AT-04-07 to test the area down-dip of observed mineralization, as well as the 2007 Titan IP target and the block immediately adjacent to the NNW-trending fault that truncates the Kemess East deposit.
-Results were disappointing, though did indicate a broadly anomalous Au (e.g., 0.14 g/t Au over 87.70 m) in potassically altered andesite.
+AT-19-08 was drilled ~385 m southeast of AT-04-07 to test the area down-dip of observed mineralization, as well as the 2007 TITAN IP target and the block immediately adjacent to the NNW-trending fault that truncates the Kemess East deposit.
+Results included broadly anomalous Au (e.g., 0.14 g/t Au over 87.70 m) in potassically altered andesite.
+The intersected alteration and lithology at KEM are similar to the upper Kemess East deposit.
+The current interpretation is that KEM drilling did not get deep enough to test the underlying IP anomaly and future drill programs must get >400 meters below the surface to test the Cu-Au-Ag-Mo porphyry potential at KEM.

 Valley Target